 Procedures - What You Will Be Asked to Do

 If you agree to be in this study, you will be asked to participate in one individual interview lasting approximately 45 minutes and one group interview lasting approximately 45 minutes.
 During each of these interviews you will be asked to answer to a series of questions about your first year experience as a student at your university.
 The questions will inquire about your opinion of the support you have received at your school relating to your overall academic, social, and individual achievement and success.
-Each interview will take place on your campus in a private setting (e.g., library, study room, etc.) or at a location that is most convenient for you.
+Each interview will be digitally audio-recorded, and take place on your campus in a private setting (e.g., library, study room, etc.) or at a location that is most convenient for you.

 Risks and Benefits

-The risk to you as a participant in this study may be no greater than the risks experienced in daily life or activities The benefits in this study may be to increase the awareness and general knowledge of results of this study for the purposes of providing solutions (if necessary) to this issue for Black male students and their aspirations in higher education.
+The risk to you as a participant in this study may be no greater than the risks experienced in daily life or activities.
+The benefits in this study may be to increase the awareness and general knowledge of results of this study for the purposes of providing solutions (if necessary) to this issue for Black male students and their aspirations in higher education.

 Payment/Rewards